Israel on alert for possible Hezbollah response after senior Hamas leader is killed in Beirut strike | Law-Order

 Neither Israel nor Hamas have accepted the plan in its entirety, but neither has rejected it outright.

-An Israeli delegation was in Cairo on Wednesday to discuss the proposal, according to an Egyptian official who was not authorised to brief media and spoke on condition of anonymity.
+An Israeli delegation was in Cairo on Wednesday to discuss the proposal, according to an Egyptian official, who was not authorized to brief media and spoke on condition of anonymity.
 The official said the killing of Arouri was likely to hamper the negotiations for a couple days.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)